Peppermint Mocha Pudding Shots

 But I needed to finish the pudding.

 Also, we had the company holiday party the night before and skee ball championships and the after-party celebration for winning the skee ball championships (!!!!!).
 So I knew I’d need to make something that would be super quick.
-And all pudding shots are are mixing pudding mix, milk, and alcohol.
-Five minutes.
+And all pudding shots are are mixing pudding mix (in this case chocolate), milk, and alcohol (for these, crème de menthe and Kahlúa).
+They take five minutes to make.
 Tops.

-What I didn’t take into account was how much time it would take to fill 50 individual shot cups with pudding.
+What I didn’t take into account was how much time it would take to fill 50 individual Jello shot cups with pudding.
 And how drunk I’d be.
-And how much I would want to just sit and stare.
+And how much I would want to just sit and stare because of how drunk I was.

 That really has nothing to do, though, with why this recipe makes 50 cups of pudding.

-And that seemed to work because everyone agreed that this was the best batch yet.
+My thickening process seemed to work because everyone at the pot luck agreed that this was my best batch yet.
 Mostly, though, because it didn’t taste “as strong” as normal.
 Because usually I make them pretty strong.

-I made 50 peppermint mocha pudding shots because peppermint mochas are my favorite holiday drink at Starbucks so these are totally seasonal.
+I made 50 of these Christmas-themed pudding shots because peppermint mochas are my favorite holiday drink at Starbucks so these are totally seasonal.

 But really I just happened to have Kahlúa and crème de menthe in my bar already.
 So…